vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 After completing the lab, you will be able to:

--   Outline the reasons to keep the source code for multiple applications under one repo
+-   Outline the reasons to keep the source code for multiple applications under one repository
 -   Explain the directory structure and dependencies defined in the build files
 -   Describe how to run a microservice application locally
--   Use a http client to manually test API endpoints
+-   Use an HTTP client to manually test API endpoints
 -   Explain how to configure CI to test and deploy multiple applications
 -   Outline the reasons to deploy all the applications at the same time

 ## Get started

-1. Check out the [Intro](https://docs.google.com/presentation/d/1IFXGBBBHKGJcS9mEWHaPodUXYq9hVEjiUXPSv6MTWyg/present#slide=id.ge9cac6b4e4_0_0)
+1. Review the
+    [Intro](https://docs.google.com/presentation/d/1IFXGBBBHKGJcS9mEWHaPodUXYq9hVEjiUXPSv6MTWyg/present#slide=id.ge9cac6b4e4_0_0)
     slides.